Sinamahani/AdaptiveDBSCAN/README.md

 ------------------------------------------------------------------------------------<br>
 ### Phase1.
-The first line is being used for creating density map and the second one is for applying the Density-Adaptive DBSCAN algorithm.
+The first line is being used for creating a density map and the second one is for applying the Density-Adaptive DBSCAN algorithm.
-Now by defining the N value you having database as a csv file, you can run the density algorithm:
+Now by defining the N value you have database as a CSV file, and you can run the density algorithm:

 initiating the EQ_density class:
 ```
 N = 65
 density = EQ_Density(N, min_year=1900, max_year=2050, min_mag=1, max_mag=9,  min_lat=20, max_lat=41, min_lon=43.5, max_lon=64)
 ```
 #### !
-Remember to appropriately configure filters such as min_year, max_year, and others in your catalog.
-Setting these values correctly according to your dataset is crucial; failing to do so may result in partial or complete filtering out of your catalog.
+Remember to appropriately configure filters such as min_year, max_year, and others in your catalogue.
+Setting these values correctly according to your dataset is crucial; failing to do so may result in partial or complete filtering out of your catalogue.

-To test the program, you can download the test file from the github repo and use decl_cat.csv as database.
+To test the program, you can download the test file from the GitHub repo and use decl_cat.csv as a database.
 ```
 database = 'decl_cat.csv'
 ```
-:exclamation: For the current version of the softaware, you need to change the name of your dataset as "decl_cat.csv" in order to be read by the code.
-We are considering to solve this problem  in the next vesrion.
+:exclamation: For the current version of the software, you need to change the name of your dataset to "decl_cat.csv" in order to be read by the code.
+We are considering to solve this problem  in the next version.

 !
-It should be noted that, your dataset must have a header like below (order is not important but it is case sensetive):
+It should be noted that your dataset must have a header like below (order is not important but it is case-sensitive):
 __Year, Month, Lat, Lon, Depth, Mw__
 !
 If you have more columns in your dataset, you do NOT need to remove them.